-5.5 Conclusions
+1.125.5 Conclusions

-The aforementioned examples of the various types of practices which could constitute market manipulation are inspired by the NRAs' own experiences and the experiences in financial markets made by financial market authorities, with whom the Agency and NRAs will closely cooperate in the implementation of REMIT.
+The aforementioned examples of the various types of practices which could constitute market manipulation are inspired by European energy regulators'the NRAs' own experiences and the experiences in financial markets made by financial market authorities, with whom ACERthe Agency and NRAs will closely cooperate in the application implementation of REMIT.
 The examples can therefore currently be taken as an indication for possible signals of market manipulation in wholesale energy markets according to REMIT.